 In the process, a sense of overall mortality was unmistakably infused into the thematic structure of Losing, Linda.
 It’s apparent across the lyrical sentiments of the swingy, bossa nova-laden "I Could Be There,” as Sui Zhen sings with straightforward zest, "When you show me that you know all that's left to be/ That's the only way you knew to raise our family."
 It’s a powerful sentiment turned askew, delivered with lightness over pitter-patter drums and rubbery bass lines; a characteristic duality of Sui Zhen’s work.
-Elsewhere, “Mountain Song” describes a traumatic and potentially fatal hiking expedition on Mount Asahidake — a memento mori, subtly and stealthily rendered with a bossa nova lilt and soft orchestration.
+Elsewhere, “Mountain Song” describes a traumatic and potentially fatal hiking expedition on Mount Asahidake — a memento mori, subtly and stealthily rendered with a lilt and soft orchestration.

 Sui Zhen eventually returned to Australia to be with her family, with work on the album becoming more sporadic as her mother's health declined, leading up to her passing in February 2018.
 “Looking back it was pretty intense,” Sui Zhen says.
-“There’s moments that occurred that haunt me still.
+“Moments occurred that haunt me still.
 And some of those moments have been recreated in my video project – turned into art, memories of memories.”

-After some time away from the album, Losing, Linda was completed near the end of 2018.
+Losing, Linda was completed near the end of 2018.
 "I finally felt ready to return to the album," Sui Zhen explains.
 The resulting record pushes the fascinating sounds and ideas of Secretly Susan further and deeper, drawing equally from the plush realms of Sade, Japanese city pop, the early electronic music of the 1980s, and the mournful swing of Tracey Thorn's early work.
-Sui Zhen cites a range of forward-thinking artists from past and present as inspiration, from Lizzy Mercier and Laurie Anderson to Holly Herndon and Suzanne Ciani.
+Sui Zhen cites a range of artists from past and present as inspiration, from Lizzy Mercier and Laurie Anderson to Holly Herndon and Suzanne Ciani.
 The lush body-moving pop of "Being a Woman," for example, finds Sui Zhen's personal experience colliding with her own self-investigation, as she sings about her relationship and struggles with femininity: "When I grew up/ I thought I had to be/ Somebody's mother/ Or somebody's daughter."
 It's a striking example of the personal, political, and societal themes at the center of Losing, Linda, packaged as an infinitely listenable pop song.

 Much as Secretly Susan was constructed around a titular character, on Losing, Linda Sui Zhen takes the theoretical form of "Linda," a digital doppelgänger and avatar invoking the e-learning channel Lynda and its founder Lynda Weinman, as well as the humanoid robot BINA48.
 The character of Linda is personified on the album's cover by choreographer and colleague Megan Payne, whose literal embodiment of Linda interrogates the disembodiment of online life, and calls into question the possibility of death in the digital age.
 "It’s an album about missing people after they are gone and trying to pre-empt loss — not only loss of life, but memory and information," Sui Zhen explains.
 "I see it mirrored in our increasing need for data storage.
 Why are we collecting and documenting so much, anyway?”

-The album will also be accompanied by a digital ecosystem, aiming to create an online world for listeners where they can interact in real time with Linda.
+The album is accompanied by a digital ecosystem, aiming to create an online world for listeners where they can interact in real time with Linda.
 “It’s somewhere between a ghost, a memory, and a digital assistant" Sui Zhen explains.
 In other words, a perfect evocation of what Losing, Linda represents thematically and musically: a trip through the real and the uncanny.
 Losing, Linda is a lovingly personal and humanistic document of our ever-changing world, the things we lose along the way, and the insights we gain from loss itself.

 - Larry Fitzmaurice